spacekookie/power-ranger/README.md

 ```

 This also saves a list of all installed files to `install_log.txt`, which you can
-use to uninstall ranger.
+use to uninstall power-ranger.

 Getting Started
 ---------------
-After starting ranger, you can use the Arrow Keys or `h` `j` `k` `l` to navigate, `Enter`
+After starting power-ranger, you can use the Arrow Keys or `h` `j` `k` `l` to navigate, `Enter`
 to open a file or type `Q` to quit.
 The third column shows a preview of the
 current file.
 The second is the main column and the first shows the parent
 directory.

-Ranger can automatically copy default configuration files to `~/.config/ranger`
+Ranger can automatically copy default configuration files to `~/.config/power-ranger`
 if you run it with the switch `--copy-config=( rc | scope | ... | all )`.
-See `ranger --help` for a description of that switch.
+See `power-ranger --help` for a description of that switch.
 Also check
-`ranger/config/` for the default configuration.
+`power-ranger/config/` for the default configuration.